jef/streetmerchant/README.md

 </details>

 > :point_right: You may get false positives from time to time, so I apologize for that.
-The library currently waits for all calls to be completed before parsing, but sometimes this can unknown behavior.
+The library currently waits for all calls to be completed before parsing, but sometimes this can have unknown behavior.
 Patience is a virtue :)

 | | **Best Buy** | **B&H** | **Newegg** | **Nvidia** |
 |:---:|:---:|:---:|:---:|:---:|